Dr Gavin Melles receives Global Initiative of Academic Networks fellowship

 This award places both Dr Melles and Swinburne University of Technology on a global stage, highlighting the excellence that Swinburne has cultivated over a number of years.
 Locally, Dr Melles’ success represents one of few fellowships of similar prestige awarded to Melbourne universities in recent years, and Swinburne’s second such award.

 The Government of India developed the GIAN program in 2014, with an eye to “accelerating the pace of quality reform” and “elevating India’s scientific and technological capacity to global excellence.”
-It has focused on bringing global experts to India mainly in areas of science and technology.
+It has focused on bringing global experts to India mainly in the areas of science and technology.

 Levels of international engagement with institutes of Higher Education in India have subsequently increased over the ensuing years, with a number of the world’s best academic and industry experts imparting their knowledge on those that will develop their local infrastructure.